IO-Link FAQ – Frequently Asked Questions on Community, Development, Certification, and Products

 What is IO-Link and what is it used for?

-- Bidirectional communication: Sensors and actuators send and receive data – real-time diagnostics and parameterization.
+- Bidirectional communication: Sensors and actuators send and receive data – diagnostics and parameterization in real time.

 - Remote configuration: Parameters can be adjusted remotely without interrupting machine operation.

-- Simple wiring: Standard 3-wire cables, no shielding required – compatible with M5, M8, and M12 connectors.
+- Simple wiring: Standard 3-wire cable, no shielding required – compatible with M5, M8, and M12 connectors.

 - Fieldbus-independent: IO-Link can be integrated into all common fieldbus systems (PROFINET, EtherNet/IP, EtherCAT, etc.).

-- Miniaturization: Enables intelligent sensors in a compact design.
+- Miniaturization: Enables intelligent sensors in compact form factors.

 - International standard: Globally valid according to IEC 61131-9.